Table of Contents

-While some people hyper focus on trying to remain in certainty.
+While some people hyper-focus on trying to remain certain.
 They want things to go as planned and refuse to deviate from their path no matter the cost.
-Being sure and certain are close but different.
-We need to be sure about our destination, and but remember that circumstances change, so should our expectations.
+Being sure and certain is close but different.
+We need to be sure about our destination, but remember that circumstances change, and so should our expectations.

 Something to Consider about Certainty

 Some people introduce deadlines to their daily routine to ensure their assignments and tasks are done on time.
 Our human brain is not developed to handle uncertainty.
 We want to believe that our pain, sadness, and other negative psychological issues will diminish.
 When we do not have the certainty we often hang onto the hope of things we believe are certain.